Anthony Dowell: Personal life

 Dowell has always been circumspect about his sexuality, but it is common knowledge that, soon after graduating from the Royal Ballet School in 1960, he began a romantic relationship with Derek Rencher (1932–2014), a handsome Royal Ballet dancer nine years his senior.
 They often shared the Covent Garden stage, as Rencher was a powerful and popular character dancer and actor.
-Some time after that affair ended, Dowell met Jay Jolley, a young American who had starred in London Festival Ballet before being invited to join the Royal Ballet as a principal dancer.
-Dowell and Jolley formed a more permanent relationship, which has remained solid and steady to the present day.
+Some time after that affair ended, Dowell met Jay Jolley, a young American who had starred in London Festival Ballet.
+Dowell and Jolley formed a relationship, after which Jolley was invited to join The Royal Ballet as a principal dancer.
+The relationship has remained solid and steady to the present day.
 Jolley now serves as assistant director of the Royal Ballet School.

 When Frederick Ashton died in 1988, he left "all royalties and profits from my copyrights" to a small group of friends.
 Those from The Dream and A Month in the Country were bequeathed to Anthony Dowell.